 How to implement Digitial Transformation

 Digital transformation is a strategy and not a project.
 For example, consider continuous improvement, meaning the ongoing improvement of products, services or processes through incremental improvements.
-Digital Transformation is not continuous improvement, instead it is a fundamental core change.
+Digital Transformation is not a continuous improvement, instead, it is a fundamental core change.
 For a business implementing digital transformation, essentially the process of continuous improvement is stopped, while the business is innovating a new solution.
 Then, using advancements in technology to transform the business is implemented, before continuous improvement of the new way of business is resumed.

 Transformation in the company is ongoing, even after any new tools have been introduced and enablement of innovation within the company.
 By implementing digital transformation, acknowledging change is required.
-In turn it will help empower people to work differently, embrace innovation, and modernise company culture.
+In turn, it will help empower people to work differently, embrace innovation, and modernise company culture.

 How to measure the effectiveness of your Digital Transformation

 Digital transformation needs to be approached from more of a holistic view of business efforts.
 It’s best to set initial metrics in advance and develop smaller metrics for experiments with the goal being to learn, adjust and incorporate business outcomes: strategic impact (revenue growth, customer value, time to market), operational impact (productivity, scale, operational efficiencies), and cost impact.

 Overall, you will need to be willing and capable to adjust your roadmap according to results.
 Consider outside help in mapping a strategy and collaborate with employees on technology decisions and investments.
 The goal is to build bridges, not silos.